huimin230/iMOSCATO/README.md

 We run iMOSCATO using `run.iMOSCATO` function.
 The essential inputs are:

 - iMOSCATO.object: iMOSCATO object created by `create.iMOSCATO` function.
 - z: a vector of non-negative integers indicating the initial assignments of spatial domains.
 Starting from 0 and ending by D-1, where D is the specified number of spatial domains.
-It's can be obtained via K-means clustering or other clustering methods.
+It's can be obtained via K-means clustering or other clustering methods if find_domian is `FALSE`.
+- sc_nb: a logical variable indicating whether to model scRNA-seq count data using Negative Binomial model.
+FALSE for Poisson model.
+Default is `TRUE`.
+- st_nb: a logical variable indicating whether to model ST count data using Negative Binomial model.
+FALSE for Poisson model.
+Default is `TRUE`.
+- find_domain: a logical variable indicating whether to identify spatial domains.
+If `FALSE`, z is input as the ground truth of spatial domain assignment or is found by other clustering method.
+Default is `TRUE`.
 - iter: a number indicating the total number of iterations.
-Default is `5000`.
+Default is `2000`.
 - burn: a number indicating the number of burn-in iterations.
-Default is `2500`.
+Default is `1000`.

 ```r
 D = 2